Engagement Planning – Communications

 As with all projects, getting messages out to the right people at the right time is so important.
 In the case of engagement surveying, it can be twice as hard because of the sheer number of people who might be included not only in the survey management, but in answering the survey too.

-As we talked about in our engagement planning guide, the key to a successful survey is having as many people respond (truthfully!) as possible.
+As we talked about in our engagement planning guide (click here to view), the key to a successful survey is having as many people respond (truthfully!) as possible.
 Achieving this comes down to how the survey is communicated – is the whole workforce aware of the survey?
 Do people know what the company wants to achieve by taking the survey?
 Can we create a sense of excitement around the survey?

 To help you get the best return for your efforts, we have created an Engagement Plan which highlights the key steps to successful communications throughout your survey process:

 You can click here to download the plan, and this article will go into a little more detail about how we at Best Companies suggest managing the communications before and during your survey.
 If you’re surveying with us, we will help you in managing your communications out to your organisation, and offer a variety of templates you can use to get your message out there.

 What stops employees from responding?